Section I, Chapter 5: The Bible Trust Relationship with Property Does Not Organize a Church as a Trust

 No documents are necessary for a church to declare and practice the Bible Trust relationship with property.
 She can simply do things God’s way and operate as did the churches in the New Testament.
 She is not subject to the jurisdiction of state law.
 However, should someone name her in a lawsuit, the pastor or other church representative must make a court appearance to contest jurisdiction.
 Remember that a church must not slip and do something which disqualifies her status as a non-legal entity in order to remain under God alone.
 See, How a Church Can Nullify the Bible Trust Relationship with Property.

 God is jealous over his churches and wishes them to remain true to Him in all matters.
 A church who declares and applies Bible Trust doctrine and all other New Testament church doctrine is in God’s perfect will; she pleases and glorifies God.
 A church which organizes as a legal entity commits spiritual fornication and can be, at best, in God’s permissive will.
-She may be exemplary in many ways; but having left her first love, she has fallen and God says to her, “Repent, and do the first works; or else I will come unto thee quickly, and will remove thy candlestick out of this place, except thou repent….
+She may be exemplary in many ways; but having left her first love and God says to her, “Repent, and do the first works; or else I will come unto thee quickly, and will remove thy candlestick out of this place, except thou repent….
 He that hath an ear, let him hear what the Spirit sayeth unto the churches; To him that overcometh will I give to eat of the tree of life, which in the midst of the paradise of God.”
 (Revelation 2:1-7).